 People are left at the mercy of the hoarders and blackmarketeers.
-People have to make a long queue before the ration shops to set ration but a chunk of them have to go away without getting rice because there is not enough provision in the ration shop.
+People have to make a long queue before the ration shops to get ration but a chunk of them have to go away without getting rice because there is not enough provision in the ration shop.
 Milk was available in plenty in Pondicherry.
-Earlier the production was 17,000 litres a day. whereas it has now come down to 7,000 litres a day.
+Earlier the production was 17.000 litres a day, whereas it has now come down to 7,000 litres a day.
 Milk is very scarce now in Pondicherry and people are suffering.
 It is due to the bungling of the system of collection and distribution of milk for which the Rt.
 Governor and the Chief Secretary are mainly responsible.
 This Union Territory had good possibility for maritime fishing and inland water fishing, but nothing has been done in that direction.
 So in this Union Territory, which had abundant rice, milk and fishes, people are starving because of want of rice, because of want of milk and because of want of fishes.
 It is due to the carelessness on the part of the administrator there, who is entirely responsible for these things.
 We are giving everything in the hands of the bureaucrats.
 These bureaucrats have got nothing to do with the common people.
 They have no sympathy for the common people.
 They are ruling in the Union Territory and they are tarnishing the good name of the ruling party here.
 I remind you again not to give every thing in the hands of the bureaucrats.
-Let syrffpathetic and disciplined officers be sent there.
-In this House, so many times voices have been raised against ihis Lt.
-Governor, but in his grand Moghul style rule, he is still there in that Territory.
-All the stocks of sugar, cement and other things that were scheduled for lhe Territory did not reach there.
+Let sympathetic and disciplinagainst this Lt.
+Governor, but in his grand sort of bureaucratic, callous and unsym-Moghul style rule, he is still there in that Territory.
+All the stocks of sugar, cement and other things that were scheduled for the Territory did not reach there.
 They were disposed of outside of Pondicherry.
 Maintenance of roads is very poor.
-Supply oi drinking water there is inadequate.
+Supply of drinking water there is inadequate.
 The Government had promised to locate a university in Pondicherry, but nothing has been done in that direction.
-The Government had given assurance that in Pondicherry they will set up a middle-sized steel rolling mill with a thermal power plant, hut nothing has still come up.
+The Government had given assurance that in Pondicherry they will set up a middle-sized steel rolling mill with a thermal power plant, but nothing has still come up.
 Harijan communities, specially those living in the villages, suffer great difficulties and no attention was paid for giving relief to them for their housing problem in the rural and semi-urban areas.